Staff and Board

 Editorial Board

-Editor: Katerina Teaiwa, College of Asia and the Pacific, Australian National University
+Editor: Katerina Teaiwa, School of Culture, History and Language, Australian National University

 Oceania in Review Editor: Lorenz Gonschor, School of Law and Social Sciences, University of the South Pacific, Fiji